fvilarinho/akamai-ds2-dataflow/README.md

 directory:

 - `variables.tf`: Defines the provisioning variables.
 You can also use `terraform.tfvars`.
 - `main.tf`: Defines the provisioning providers.
+You need to create an API Token in advance and add a section called `akamai` in the file `~/.aws/credentials`.
+To create the API Token, please refer the documentation [here](#6-other-resources).
 - `compute.tf`: Defines the provisioning of the compute instances.
 - `firewall.tf`: Defines the provisioning of the firewall rules.
 - `kubernetes.tf`: Defines the provisioning of Kubernetes.